Carthage Punic Ports: Description of Appian

-Appian, an author of the 2nd century A.D., was based on the work of Polybius, who witnessed the downfall of the city of Dido, and whose text has been lost.
+Appian, an author of the 2nd century AD., was based on the work of Polybius, who witnessed the downfall of the city of Dido, and whose text has been lost.
 His description is very important, even if it sometimes raises more questions than answers.
 It is a text that deals with specific topics of ancient history.

 In addition to the two dársenas surrounded by fortifications, Appian also mentions a large breakwater and a large foreshore.

 The present site of the circular lagoon has an area of about eight hectares, the other lagoon is about twice as large.
 The commercial port was connected to the sea by a canal, which must have flowed into the present-day Kram Bay, of which no remains exist.

 Appian cites the term "cothon" to designate the ports, a word of Semitic origin that designates an artificial dársena created by men.
 Such spaces are relatively well known in other Punic cities, such as Motya, in Sicily, or Mahdia, in Tunisia.
 Strabo also provides data on the distance from the Carthage Ports to Cape Lillibaeus, a promontory southeast of Sicily, which he estimates at 1500 stadia (277.5 km).
 The literary tradition has been verified by archaeology.
 Archaeologists have made models reconstructing the archaeological site in the different epochs of the city's history.
 These models are exhibited in the small museum of the Admiralty Islet.